Health Services and COVID-19COVID-19 Preparation, Mitigation, and Cancellation Policies

 How can we prevent the transmission of the coronavirus to our camp and island community?

 - Camp Systems and Hygiene: We are not new to communicable diseases, and already have many systems that prevent the spread of illnesses through our camp community.
 This includes hand sanitizer stations throughout campus, daily cleaning of dorms, and regular use of lysol wipes on toilets, door handles, sinks, vehicles, and other surfaces.
 Additionally, our instructors will be diligent about having campers use hand sanitizer in the field/on boats before and after field lunches, hand-washing before and after every meal in the dining hall, and regular cleaning of common areas and vehicles.
 Additionally, masks will be kept on hand for any campers who exhibit respiratory symptoms (coughing, sneezing) or fever, until the child has been tested for the virus.
+As recommendations and requirements for wearing masks in public change, we will have masks available for all campers and staff for wearing in vehicles, aboard ferry, and other areas in which we would have contact with community members

 - Arrival/departure by airplane or bus: We will continue to follow the recommendations of the CDC for international and domestic travel and offer suggestions for families who plan to fly.
 Airlines, bus companies, and other travel companies are waiving cancellation or flight change fees at this time and likely extending through the summer.
 If you live in a driving distance, we encourage you to drive your child to meet us in Bangor if you have any concerns about flying.
 Otherwise, we expect airlines to be very accommodating for camper travel this summer.